-Complainant alleges that the subject judges engaged in partisan political activity or made inappropriate partisan statements regarding the state's Eleventh Amendment immunity.
-Complainant further asserts that the subject judges violated the law by ordering complainant to amend his complaint and ultimately dismissing complainant's suit against the state.
-These claims are not cognizable as misconduct because they are "directly related to the merits of a decision or procedural ruling."
+Complainant alleges a district and magistrate judge engaged in misconduct while presiding over his civil case.
+As an initial matter, one of the subject judges has retired.
+Accordingly, the allegations against that judge are moot and dismissed pursuant to JCD Rule 11(e).
+See Commentary to JCD Rule 11.
+Further, although complainant makes allegations against a "chief judge," the complainant does not indicate which chief judge his allegations pertain to.
+Regardless, those allegations would not constitute misconduct because they are "directly related to the merits of a decision or procedural ruling."
 JCD Rule 11(c)(1)(B).
 As explained in the Breyer Report, this exclusion of matters related to the merits of underlying cases protects the independence of the judges deciding those cases.
 See Breyer Report, App.
 E., ¶ 2.